github/docs/content/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/setting-your-profile-to-private.md

 When your profile is private, the following content is hidden from your profile page:

-- Achievements and highlights.
+- Achievements and highlights
-- Activity overview and activity feed.
+- Activity overview and activity feed
-- Contribution graph.
+- Contribution graph
-- Follower and following counts.
+- Follower and following counts
-- Follow and Sponsor buttons.
+- Follow and Sponsor buttons
-- Organization memberships.
+- Organization memberships
-- Stars, projects, packages, and sponsoring tabs.
+- Stars, projects, packages, and sponsoring tabs
-- Your pronouns.
+- Your pronouns

 {% note %}